deployKF/website/content/guides/getting-started.md

               path: "./GENERATOR_OUTPUT/"
         ```

-    !!! steps "Step 5 - Generate Manifests"
+    !!! step "Step 5 - Generate Manifests"

-        The `deploykf generate` command writes generated manifests into a folder, using one or more values files.
+        The `deploykf generate` command writes generated manifests into a folder, using one or more [values files](#about-values).

         For example, this command will use deployKF `{{ latest_deploykf_version }}` to generate manifests under `GENERATOR_OUTPUT/`, from a values file named `custom-values.yaml`: